Skip to main content

 Dissecting the Data from the TRAVERSE Trial

-The TRAVERSE (Testosterone Replacement Therapy for Assessment of Long-term Vascular Events and Efficacy Response in Hypogonadal Men) study was a landmark randomized controlled trial designed specifically to assess the of testosterone therapy in middle-aged and older men with hypogonadism and pre-existing or high risk of cardiovascular disease.
+The TRAVERSE (Testosterone Replacement Therapy for Assessment of Long-term Vascular Events and Efficacy Response in Hypogonadal Men) study was a landmark randomized controlled trial designed specifically to assess the cardiovascular safety of testosterone therapy in middle-aged and older men with hypogonadism and pre-existing or high risk of cardiovascular disease.
 Its findings are central to any academic discussion of this topic.

 The trial demonstrated that, for the primary composite endpoint (death from cardiovascular causes, non-fatal myocardial infarction, or non-fatal stroke), testosterone therapy was non-inferior to placebo.
 This provided a significant degree of reassurance, showing no increased risk of major adverse cardiac events (MACE).